-The Kosovo area: By Executive Order No. 13119 and Public Law 106-21, the following locations (including air space) were designated as a combat zone and a qualified hazardous duty area beginning March 24, 1999.
+The Kosovo area: By Executive Order No. 13119, the following locations (including airspace above) were designated as a combat zone beginning March 24, 1999.

-Persian Gulf area: By Executive Order No. 12744, the following locations (and airspace) were designated as a combat zone beginning January 17, 1991.
+Arabian peninsula: By Executive Order No. 12744, the following locations (and airspace above) were designated as a combat zone beginning January 17, 1991.